WasabiRaptor/Starbecue/README.md

 # Starbecue

 if you have a question check [the FAQ](https://github.com/Zygahedron/Starbecue/wiki/F.A.Q.)
+If availble or navigate to the in game help tabs, most SBQ interfaces will have a tab with a purple book which has information that may help you.

-To install simply visit the [releases page](https://github.com/Zygahedron/Starbecue/releases), download the latest one (the .pak files), and put them in your Starbound mods folder.
+To install simply visit the [patreon](https://www.patreon.com/LokiVulpix), download the latest one from the pinned post (the .pak files), and put them in your Starbound mods folder.

 This mod Requires [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) or [Stardust Core](https://steamcommunity.com/sharedfiles/filedetails/?id=764887546)

-Alternatively, if you want the latest and greatest changes, download this repo as a zip and extract in your starbound mods folder, or better yet, use git to clone it there so that you can update it more easily.
-Just be warned that things won't always be perfectly stable.
-And likely will also require the library [Species Anim Overrides](https://github.com/WasabiRaptor/starboundSpeciesAnimOverrides) to be installed as well, be aware that when installing the mods like this, things are much more likely to be unstable! keep to the [releases page](https://github.com/Zygahedron/Starbecue/releases) if you want stable versions.

 While not required it is recommended you install the Monster Config Core Loader mods found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2442860690) and [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2442873217), if you're using Stardust Core then you should get [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2690363974) and if you're using FU you'll also need [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2442880727) because it should fix potential compatibility issues.